jnunyez/synchronization/README.md

   - Red Hat Enterprise Linux CoreOS.
   - PCI-Express 4.0 x16 free slot in worker node.

 - A container image with the following utilities installed: `lspci`, `ethtools`, and `lsusb`.
 This image will be used in the worker node equipped with STS card.
+The image can be pre-built and pushed into a container image registry such as [Red Hat Quay][14] or built locally as an ephemeral container.

 ## Install Silicom Timing Synchronization Operator <a name="installation"></a>